Conventional Loan After Chapter 7 Bankruptcy

 Building Good Credit Habits During the Waiting Period

-Focus on developing good credit habits during this necessary period:
+Focus on developing strong financial habits during this necessary waiting period.
+Small actions add up quickly:

 Hardship Exceptions

-- Other uncontrollable events that caused you to file for bankruptcy
+- Other uncontrollable events that forced you into bankruptcy

 Conventional Loan Requirements for Credit Scores